ElderByte-/josc/README.md

 ```

 * Every josc connection-string starts with `josc`
-* The first two colons `:` separate the three main parts, which are the magic jost, the protocol and the vendor informaiton
+* The first two colons `:` separate the three main parts, which are the magic `josc`, the protocol and the vendor informaiton

 ### Supported protocols